DOGE28/Zerto-VPG-Checker/README.md

 * smtp_password = Password associated with smtp_user

  You will be asked if you want to create a `crontab` job to be run every 15 minutes.
 A job is created for each of the main ZVM locations, SGU, BOI, and FB.
+Each site will be ran in parallel.
 If you'd rather create these on your own, say no to the prompt.